Stand with Ukraine flag

 • YOUR_CLIENT_ID with your client id.

-In ThingsBoard, there’s a convenient feature called “Check Connectivity” that automatically generates a command based on your host and the device credentials you provided.
+ThingsBoard offers a convenient “Check Connectivity” feature that automatically generates a command based on your host and the device credentials you provide.
 All you have to do is copy and run it.

 Let’s publish telemetry readings using only MQTT client ID.
 First, change the credential type for your device from “Access token” to “MQTT Basic”:

-• Go to the "Devices" page, click on the your device to open device details window and click "Manage credentials" button;
+• Go to the "Devices" page, click on your device to open the device details window, and click the "Manage credentials" button;

 After changing device credentials, use the “Check connectivity” feature to post telemetry: